A screenshot of an abacus with an upward arrow, representing marketing analytics.

 Search traffic and keyword ranking

-Search traffic and keyword ranking are crucial for marketing analytics.
-Search Engine Optimization (SEO) marketing metrics are useful for creating content that gets better traction in search engines.
+Also known as SEO, Search Engine Optimization marketing metrics are useful for creating content that gets better traction in search engines.
 Search traffic measures how many users are being driven to your site from search engines while keyword ranking describes how close to the top of search results your content appears.

 The importance of marketing analytics